Last Updated on by

-I also found the streets of Taganga to be dirty, which was a shame given the beautiful location on the Caribbean coast.
-I’m curious now what the situation in Taganga is.
-Let me know in the comments below if you’ve been to Taganga recently and what your experience was like there.
+I found the streets of Taganga to be dirty, which was a shame given the beautiful location on the Caribbean coast.
+I’m curious now what the situation in Taganga is like.
+Let me know in the comments below if you’ve been to Taganga recently!

-Note: There is only one ATM in Taganga which doesn’t work with many international cards and is often empty.
+Pro tip: There is only one ATM in Taganga which doesn’t work with many international cards and is often empty of cash.
 It’s a good idea to get cash out in Santa Marta before heading to Taganga!

 Scuba Diving in Taganga, Colombia